Rates, discounts and monetary transactions

 When executing an assignment, we utilize project management methodologies, applications, and data systems specifically developed for these services, such as Microsoft 365, Notarisdossier, Twinfield, Xelion, and Nextens.
 A dashboard provides us with insight into the assignment's workflow, allowing us to respond quickly and accurately as needed.
 This reduces the risk of errors.

 Our online services demonstrate our ambition to stay ahead of the curve and embrace change.
 We offer our clients—also in compliance with current privacy regulations—a digital My Notary File via a client portal and utilize automated document assembly.
 My Notary File is a secure service, available anytime, anywhere, for file management, communication, and collaboration.
-This allows clients to access their files online 24/7, 365 days a year, from home, the office, or even their vacation address.
+This allows clients to access their files online 24/7, 365 days a year, from home, the office, or even their holiday address.
 They can, just like us, download and upload documents within this digital environment.
 Automated document assembly provides clients with shorter, more cost-effective production times, as well as consistent documentation.

 6. Remuneration system